 <library_files>(link) - your stack can include built-in stack libraries (like jQuery) or libraries that your stacks include. included libraries are similar to assets, but are shared by more than one stack. if two stacks include the same library only one copy will be published with the stack.

 All of the properties that will be used for your stack are stored in the Info.plist file.
 You can learn more about it in the Info.plist document.
 A stack without an Info.plist file will not be loaded by stack.

 All of the files (other than the Info.plist) used by your stack should be stored inside the

 Resources folder.
 This includes all of the templates, assets, and anything else your stack requires.

-Note: You can place a complete stack bundle inside the Resources folder of another stack.
+You can place a complete stack bundle inside the Resources folder of another stack.
 This allows a number of related stacks to be installed from a single Finder icon.
 If many stacks are delivered this way in a bundle, only the top-most stack should include an automatic updater URL.
 In this way all of the stacks will be updated as a single bundle.